After Approval

 Changing Personnel and/or Study Procedures

-The Cayuse IRB system is now used for all study modifications.
-Modifications must be approved by the IRB prior to changing the study.
+Modifications on non-exempt studies must be approved by the IRB prior to changing the study.
 Common reasons to modify a study include:

-• When key personnel are added to or removed from a project.
+• When key personnel are added to or removed from a study.

 • When researchers update the techniques, recruitment, survey questions, assessments, compensation, or other methodologies in an approved IRB protocol.